kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/cloud/setup_vhpc.md

 ## Configure the infrastructure

-All we have now is 4 virtual machines running Linux on them and an account that can be accessed via `ssh`.
+All we have now is 4 virtual machines (VMs) running Linux on them and an account that can be accessed via `ssh`.
 The next step is to actually configure them into a working HPC cluster.

 For this we use [Ansible](https://www.ansible.com/) from RedHat.